philippeowagner/django-cron/README.rst

 This example cron check last cron jobs results.
 If they were unsuccessfull 10 times in row, it sends email to user.

 - Install required dependencies: 'Django>=1.4.0', 'South>=0.7.2', 'django-common>=0.5.1'.
-- Add 'django_cron.cron.FailedRunsNotificationCronJob' to your CRON_CLASSES in settings file.
+- Add 'django_cronium.cron.FailedRunsNotificationCronJob' to your CRON_CLASSES in settings file.

 - To set up minimal number of failed runs set up MIN_NUM_FAILURES in your cron class (default = 10).
 For example::